 The answer was probably hinted at when Boyle, brought up a catholic and at one time destined for the priesthood, described himself as "a very flexible, malleable atheist not an agnostic".
 Someone whose spirituality and faith are authentic but doused in the school of life.
 Someone who is genuinely interested in people and their circumstances and wants to convey them so that society understands the power and frailty of the human condition.
 Speaking about the Olympic opening ceremony, he attributed its success to the volunteers from the NHS and elsewhere.
-He explained that when asked to direct it in June 2010, a lot of people were certain that it would be a disaster.
-But he thought he was qualified, he lived in the area, probably had enough authority to force through his ideas and most of all trusted the cast of volunteers.
+He explained that when asked to direct the ceremony in June 2010, many people were certain it would be a disaster.
+But he thought he was qualified to give it a shot.
+He lived in the area, probably had enough authority to force through his ideas and most of all trusted the cast of volunteers.
 It was mutually inspiring and he realised that "it might not be shite."

-The programme followed several news items over the past couple of days that could be seen as the coalition's attempt to reprise Slumdog Millionaire with their own twist of fate.
+The programme followed several news items over the past few days that could be seen as the coalition's attempt to reprise Slumdog Millionaire with their own twist of fate.
 We had Ian Duncan Smith telling the poor, the downtrodden and the disabled that they would lose their benefits if they under-occupied houses.
-An extra bedroom, often required for storage in the tiny properties and future slums that are currently being built in many of our towns and cities, is deemed justification to warrant a move to a property with fewer rooms for those in rented accommodation.
-Yet it is an inescapable fact that the greatest level of under-occupancy, measured by either rooms or square metres, is by our wealthy retired, single-person and two-person households as well as second homeowners.
+An extra bedroom is often required for storage in the tiny properties and future slums currently being built in many of our towns and cities.
+Duncan Smith believes it justifies issuing warrants to move tenants to properties with fewer rooms for those in rented accommodation.
+Yet it is an inescapable fact that the greatest level of under-occupancy, measured by either rooms or square metres, is by our wealthy retired, single-person and two-person households and by second homeowners.

 Next, we heard of the tragic death of a young girl in Lancashire, only 10 miles from Boyle's home town of Radcliffe.
 She was savaged by five dogs including a couple of Staffordshire Bull Terriers.
 The government had failed to take any action on proposals to change the law surrounding dangerous dogs which were put forward by the select committee following several similar incidents in recent years.
 The select committee recommended extending the law to include dogs on private property and the introduction of dog control notices, which are used in Scotland.
 A dangerous dog tax would make far more sense than the bedroom tax.

-Early in the week, one of the many of UK's wealthy billionaire Russian citizens was found dead, following several unsuccessful assassination attempts.
-London has now more billionaires than any city in the world and Boris Berezovsky was one of those who had been found guilty of fraud and embezzlement in Russia (as well as supporting Boris Yeltsin) so he bought his way into the UK in a way that the asylum seekers could never achieve.
+Early in the week, one of the many of the UK's wealthy billionaire Russian citizens was found dead, following several unsuccessful assassination attempts.
+London has more billionaires than any city in the world and Boris Berezovsky was one of those who had been found guilty of fraud and embezzlement in Russia (as well as supporting Boris Yeltsin.
+He bought his way into the UK in a way that the asylum seekers could never achieve.
 An interesting twist on the way that scroungers and strivers are often classified the wrong way around.
 But then the coalition has never deviated from its underlying principle of allowing power and money to hold sway in the lottery of life.

 This week's stories alone should make us think about someone like Danny becoming champion of the world, or at least PM; it might just stop the government's decisions being shite.